elfhosted/elfhosted.com/docs/app/wallabag.md

 If you already have data on Pocket©, Readability©, Instapaper©, Pinboard©, Firefox or Chrome, you can import your data into wallabag: add easily thousands of articles in your account.

 {% include 'app_access.md' %}

+## How to get started

+To log into Wallabag, use the default credentials (*username `wallabag`, password `wallabag`*).
+Once you've logged in, change your password

+!!! warning "Change your password, there's no SSO"
+    Because many of Wallabag's features require external access (*mobile apps, public sharing*), we don't secure it behind SSO, so take care to change your password ASAP, and ideally enable 2FA

+## How to setup email

+The docs describe [how to setup a mailer configuration](https://doc.wallabag.org/en/admin/mailer).
+In our case, you'll need to pass this `mailer_dsn` value as an environment variable, so you'll use `SYMFONY__ENV__MAILER_DSN`.

+Use [ElfBot][elfbot] to set this env var, by running (*for example*) `elfbot env wallabag SYMFONY__ENV__DOMAIN_NAME=smtp://user:pass@host:465`.
+This will trigger a restart of Wallabag, and upon the next start, the environment variable will be available.

+elfbot env wallabag SYMFONY__ENV__DOMAIN_NAME=smtp://wallabag@mg.funkypenguin.co.nz:1ce2a2858a5d7ae3526f70ee71b548a6-0a688b4a-dbbfae57@smtp.mailgun.org

 {% include 'app_footer.md' %}